yaoyuannnn/cava/README.md

 This is sometimes called _color reproduction_ or _color processing_.

-## CAVA backend — a computer vision framework: SMAUG ##
+## The CAVA Backend — A Computer Vision Framework: SMAUG ##

-SMAUG is a framework for deep neural networks (DNNs), together with reference implementations that include a model of an SoC with multiple DNN accelerators.
+*SMAUG* is a framework for deep neural networks (DNNs), together with reference implementations that include a model of an SoC with multiple DNN accelerators.

 ## A walk through CAVA ##

 The input for CAVA is a raw image.